IBM/telco-network-cloud-drivers/content/user-guides/administration/configuration/themes/theme-installation.md

 weight: 20
 ---

-The following steps explain how to alter the installation process to change the theme used by the Agile Lifecycle Manager (ALM) User Interface.
+The following steps explain how to alter the installation process to change the theme used by the Telco Network Cloud Orchestration (TNCO) User Interface.

 # Installing a Theme